benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     graph = reader.get_graph()
     target = reader.get_target()

-Now let's use the ```` community detection method which allows for controlling the number of clusters.
+Now let's use the ``NNSED`` community detection method from `A Non-negative Symmetric Encoder-Decoder Approach for Community Detection <http://www.bigdatalab.ac.cn/~shenhuawei/publications/2017/cikm-sun.pdf>`_  which allows for controlling the number of clusters.
 We will create 4 clusters according the number of page categories.

 .. code-block:: python